RanadeEduLab/study-group-matcher/README.md

 #### Usage and Output
 Run script: `python run.py example_config.py /path/to/intake_survey_responses.csv`
-* example_config.py is the config file that is tailored to your desired grouping output
+* example_config.py -- the config file that is tailored to your desired grouping output
-* /path/to/intake_survey_responses.csv is your cleaned dataset
+* /path/to/intake_survey_responses.csv -- your cleaned dataset

-TODO: output csv info
+The algorithm should output a file called "out-private.csv" which contains the group assignments.
+Students with the same group_num in out-private.csv were matched to the same group.
+You can sanity check that students are being matched based on the correct configurations by checking the values in each column.

 ### 3. Post Processing
-Make some manual spot checks to your output.csv file.
+Make some manual spot checks to your out-private.csv file.
 This includes manually modifying the groups in the output CSV file if necessary.
 We recommend making sure that the following doesn’t happen:
 * A student is a singleton (i.e. the only student of their race/gender in a given group) -- add this student to a group where they are not a singleton
-* Solo students (1 person in a group)-- add this student to an existing group
+* Solo students (1 person in a group) -- add this student to an existing group

 To email students information about their study group partners we use [YAMM](https://yamm.com/).
-Our script to create a YAMM compatible CSV file given your output.csv is at Materials/into_yamm.ipynb.
+Our script to create a YAMM compatible CSV file given your out-private.csv is at Materials/into_yamm.ipynb.
 The corresponding example YAMM email script can also be found in that file.

 ## Our Publications